vinismarques/butia_navigation_system/README.md

         Used to control the robot motors.
 Used internally by the nodes.
 Used by `move_base` and `teleop_twist_joy`.

 ### API
-  ##  Services
+  ####  Services
-  - /RosAria/disable_motors
+  - /RosAria/disable_motors:
-      Disable all motors
+      Disable all motors.
-  - /RosAria/enable_motors
+  - /RosAria/enable_motors:
-      Enable all motors
+      Enable all motors.
-  - /global_localization
+  - /global_localization:
-      Used for robot to find his pose in global map
+      Used for robot to find his pose in global map.
-  - /set_map
+  - /set_map:
-      Define the map that move_base is going to use
+      Define the map that move_base is going to use.
-  ##  Topics
+  ####  Topics
-  - /move_base/current_goal
+  - /move_base/current_goal:
-      Return the coordinates of the object
+      Return the coordinates of the object.